Boondock-Echo/scanner-controller/README.md

 The configurations ensure these tools work together without conflicts:

-- Flake8 for code linting with several plugins
-- Black formats code with a line length of 88 characters
 - Flake8 is configured to be compatible with Black's formatting decisions

-### Fixing Code Style Issuesline length of 88 characters

-- Flake8 is configured to be compatible with Black's formatting decisions When pre-commit shows errors:

 ### Fixing Code Style Issues